odincov/discovering-pluto/README.md

 Run `npm run upload` to upload files to your server.
 To push a specific language only, use gulp task: `gulp upload --lang en`.

-## Todo

-* Better project description
-* Add repository usage description
-* Add CHANGELOG.md
-* Add an instruction for contributing to the project to README.md
-* Add an instruction for private usage of the repository to README.md

 ## Contribute translation